SatyamedhasP/Heart_Disease_Prediction/README.md

 - And the second dataset consisted of only diabetes patients.
 - In the datasets defined, we did not want other diseases such as Asthma, Kidney Disease, etc and hence we decided to drop the attributes with respect to our research questions.
 - For the skin cancer, the diabetes attribute was dropped and vice-versa for the diabetes dataset.

+### Building Classifiers
+- The problem at hand being a classification problem, decided to work with multiple classification machine learning algorithms.
+- The prediction algorithms used for the skin cancer patient’s dataset and diabetic patients dataset were Logistic Regression, K-Nearest Neighbors, Decision Tree, Random Forest, Naïve Bayes, and Artificial Neural Networks.
+- To move ahead with building machine learning prediction models, the datasets were first split into training and testing datasets for the skin cancer dataset and diabetes dataset.
+- 70% of the data was set to training and 30% was defined for testing.
+- As this is a classification problem, trying to predict heart disease, several classifiers were built.
+- One common function was defined to provide the scores of the model, confusion matrix, and the classification report.
+- Passing the model and the test data as the argument in the function would provide all the desired outputs.

+### Results and Evaluation
+1. Evaluation Metrics:
+The models were evaluated based on common essential classification performance metrics which include recall (REC), precision (PRE), f1-score, accuracy, and receiver operating characteristic curve (ROC) and area under the ROC curve (AUC).

+2. Results:
+- Patients with Skin Cancer